 Day Trips: From Tunbridge Wells we can reach a handful of trad and sport climbing areas, climb and get back in a day, often known as ‘Day-Raids’.
-So if you only have a ‘1 day pass’ or the British weather is marginal, this is the trip for you!
+So if you only have a ‘1 day pass’ from family /work, or the British weather is marginal, this is the trip for you!
 Leave at dawn, and 3 hours later be in the Wye Valley on the Welsh border, Swanage / Portland on the Dorset coast, the Avon Gorge in Bristol, or Fairy Cave Quarry in Somerset.

 Winter Climbing: We have a small contingent of Scottish Winter climbers and walkers who drive north to swing their ice axes around in the Highlands.
 Most of us are hoping for another Beast of the East so we can take our crampons to North Wales or the Lakes which are considerably closer!
 A number of members run, cycle or mountain bike in winter to keep fit and some of us ski / snowboard.